bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 I used Travis CI for continuous integration.
 This meant that I was confident that all tests were passing and that branches were safe to merge.

 ## Architecture
 The infrastructure for this app was created using the Serverless framework.
-While this took some time to learn, it allowed me to specify the elements of the infrastructure in a single file.
+Elements of the infrastructure are specified  in a single file.
 Deployment is handled with a single command.
 This allows you to modify and maintain the infrastructure with ease.

 The static files are stored in an AWS S3 container.
 The app is served using an API Gateway and code is executed using a Lambda function.
 Records can be stored in a DynamoDB database.<br>